 Free Nakano City WiFi

 The City of Nakano provides free WiFi near most major infrastructure in the city.
-They have a website you can see on your phone for access:
+They have a site you can use on your phone for access:

 Nakano Central Park

 The modern jewel of the town is Nakano Central Park to the northwest of the station.
-There’s a huge office complex here, and just behind it, a large park + several shops including lots of cafes and dining areas.
+There’s a huge office complex here, and just behind it a large park + several shops including lots of cafes + dining areas.
 Well worth a stop.
 It’s just a few blocks west of Sunplaza.
 There is also a giant bike locker just across the street.
 On weekends in spring and fall, the park is mobbed with young families with kids.
 So be aware.

 Nakano Central Park in the fall.

 The hidden treat in Central Park is a giant pancake shop called j.s.
 Pancake Cafe.
 It’s on the southeast corner of the park in the corner of an office building.
-This place is huge and has a massive selection of insane pancake delights.
-Plates run $10-$14 USD. $10 bucks gets you a giant stack of pancakes, with ice cream and mixed fruit.
+This place is huge + has a massive selection of insane pancake delights.
+Plates run $10-$14 USD. $10 bucks gets you a giant stack of pancakes, with ice cream + mixed fruit.

 j.s.
 Pancake Cafe in Nakano Central Park

-There are a variety of other parks in the area, as well as an onsen.
+There are a variety of other parks in the area, as well as several onsen.

 Well that’s it.
-Enjoy your trip to Nakano – you can easily see everything in one day.
+Enjoy your trip to Nakano – you can easily see everything in 1 day.